connortbot/connortbot/README.md

 My name is Connor Loi, and I'm currently studying Computer Science and Business Administration at both UWaterloo and Wilfrid-Laurier!

 ### Current Work
 I'm currently hard at work on the [Caitlyn Renderer](https://github.com/cypraeno/caitlyn) under the cypraeno RenderTeam.
-As a student design team, we primarily focus on upholding industry standard skills of agile development
+As a student design team, we primarily focus on upholding industry standard skills of agile development.
 We are constantly on recruitment, so feel free to reach out below!

 I also am working on Astro Impero, the turn-based space war strategy game for Windows and Mac.
 It is currently undergoing a overhaul in terms of UI and gameplay style, and you are more than welcome to contribute and check out the game.